software-development-project-1/software-development-project-1.github.io/material/sprint-2.md

 ## API documentation with Swagger

 Now that we have implemented REST API endpoints for our application, we should describe to our fellow developers what these endpoints are and what kind of data they provide.
 We could write this documentation by hand, but there's a high risk that the documentation will become stale in the future.
 For example, if we make some alteration to the structure of the provided data and forget to update the documentation.
-That is why API documentation is commonly generated automatically by tools such as [Springdoc](https://swagger.io/).
+That is why API documentation is commonly generated automatically by tools such as [Spring Doc](https://springdoc.org/).

-Springdoc is a library for generating a JSON-formatted description of a REST API from our controller classes and their methods.
+Spring Doc is a library for generating a JSON-formatted description of a REST API from our controller classes and their methods.
 This description follows a common format called the [OpenAPI Specification](https://swagger.io/docs/specification/about/) format.
 Once the OpenAPI formatted description is generated, there are tools to display the information in a user-friendly way as a user interface.
 One of such tools is [Swagger](https://swagger.io/).

 Swagger provides documentation for the API endpoints we define in the controller methods.
 The documentation is a user interface that lists the endpoints and provides information for each one, such as what the request for the endpoint looks like and what's in the response.
 We can also easily send requests and inspect the response using the user interface.
 [Here](https://petstore.swagger.io/) is an example of a Swagger documentation.